subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 10: Plot of the average energy $E_{av}$ and magnetization of the Ising model with temperature

 The heat in the iron is connected to the kinetic energy of the vibrational thermal motion of the iron atoms.
 However the Ising model does not incorporate vibrational degrees of freedom.
-In this case the incraese in temperature is not associated with any further increase in the energy of the system, which can be calculated using the formula for the partition function
+In this case the increase in temperature is not associated with any further increase in the energy of the system, which can be calculated using the formula for the partition function

 $$ Z = e^{-\beta NdJm^2} 2^N\cosh^N(2dJm_{eq}\beta) $$